 Neck pain often requires nothing more than a little rest and modification of activities until strained muscles heal.
-If symptoms linger for more than a few days, however, or become increasingly severe and disruptive, it’s time to visit a neck doctor in Los Angeles or get a referral to an orthopedist or another specialist to seek an accurate diagnosis.
+If symptoms linger for more than a few days, however, or become increasingly severe and disruptive, it’s time to visit a doctor who is an expert is back treatments or spine surgery.
+Los Angeles residents can get a referral to an orthopedist or another specialist to seek an accurate diagnosis.

 Gathering Patient Info